System Facts

 Operations Control Center (OCC)

-The current Operations Control Center (OCC) replaced the old "central control room" which made history when the system first opened in 1972, with what was considered the largest monitor display board of its kind in the country.
-The OCC functions as the nerve center of BART's 95-mile system, performing supervisory control of train operations and remote control of electrification, ventilation and emergency response systems.
-The new display boards use computer imaging and video projection to display the entire system, combining information into two: one for track and train positions and the other for maintenance information and electrification.
-Because the display is software-driven, it can be updated with virtually no limit to the miles of track or number of stations depicted.
+The current Operations Control Center (OCC) replaced the old "central control room," which made history when the system first opened in 1972, with what was considered the largest monitor display board of its kind in the country.
+The OCC functions as the nerve center of BART's system, performing supervisory control of train operations and remote control of electrification, ventilation and emergency response systems.
+The display boards use computer imaging and video projection to display the entire system, combining information into two: one for track and train positions and the other for maintenance information and electrification.
 Stations and wayside - Network of control devices and track circuits controlling train speeds, stops and safe spacing.
 Backup train protection system - Sequential Occupancy Release System (SORS): 52 mini-computers in 26 stations.

 Fares

 BART fares are based on how far you travel.
 To check fares visit the Fare Calculator.
-Discounted tickets are available at participating banks, retailers, social-service agencies and community-based organizations and the BART Customer Service Office.
-Discount tickets are not available at BART Stations.
-Children 4 and under ride free, children 5 through 12, senior citizens (age 65 and over) and persons with disabilities are eligible for discounts.
+Fares are paid for with a Clipper card, which is the Bay Area’s all-in-one transit card administered by the Metropolitan Transportation Commission.
+Clipper is reusable, reloadable, and regionally accepted on other transit systems.
+Children 4 and under ride free, children 5 through 18, senior citizens (age 65 and over), persons with disabilities, and low income residents are eligible for discounts.
 Visit the Ticket section for more information.

 Total Cost of Original BART System